forward/timothy/README.md

         .reduce(function(word,counts){
             emit(word, counts.length);
         })
-        // runLocal can be used instead of run to simulte the job execution
+        // runLocal can be used instead of run to simulate the job execution
         // from the command line
         .runLocal("~/Desktop/test_input.txt");
 ```